-- 15.1 All staff classified under the Display Screen Equipment Regulations as "users" are entitled to, but not obliged to undergo, an eyesight test by a qualified ophthalmologist in relation to their work with display screen equipment, annually if necessary. - 15.2 The school has a duty to make arrangements to cover the cost of all such eyesight tests and also the reasonable cost of any glasses prescribed specifically for use with computers as a result of the test.
+15.1 All staff classified under the Display Screen Equipment Regulations as "users" are entitled to, but not obliged to undergo, an eyesight test by a qualified

+- ophthalmologist in relation to their work with display screen equipment, annually if necessary. - 15.2 The school has a duty to make arrangements to cover the cost of eyesight tests up to £25 and also the cost of any glasses prescribed specifically for use with computers up to £55 as a result of the test.